hangcidu/hangcidu.github.io/_pages/about.md

 ![](/images/wife.jpg)

-Life is beautifully balanced by my wonderful wife, who is a faculty member (Lecturer) at Shanghai Normal University.
-While I study the physical dynamics and rhythms of the galaxies, her research delves into the cultural rhythms of ancient China—specifically the musical and metric theories of classical Chinese theatre (*Kunqu* Opera).
-Together, we enjoy exploring the fascinating intersection of science and art.
+Outside academia, I enjoy a life enriched by my wife, who is a Lecturer at Shanghai Normal University.
+Her research focuses on the musical and metrical theories of classical Chinese theatre, especially Kunqu opera.
+Our conversations often span both science and the humanities, a balance I deeply value.